Last updated: November 2nd, 2021

 - Reduced professional efficacy.

+The main causes of employee stress and burnout have changed in recent times.
 For instance, many employees are now working from home.
-While this enables businesses to continue working through the pandemic, it can lead to certain problems.
+While most people enjoy this flexible working arrangement, it does lead to certain problems.

-Traditionally, heavy workloads and conflicts with colleagues increased stress.
-More recently, the ‘always on’ culture in the modern workplace is a key driver of burnout.
-In this turbulent time, remote workers are finding it difficult to separate their work and personal lives, meaning they’re working for longer than they should.
+While heavy workloads and conflicts with colleagues can cause stress, a fresh worry is the ‘always on’ culture.
+Remote workers are finding it difficult to separate their work and personal lives, meaning they’re working for longer than they should.
 This conundrum negatively affects employees’ lives outside of work, and in turn, leads to symptoms of burnout.

 Support for your employees

-Support for your employees can be provided in various ways.
+Support for your employees may come in many forms.

 One option is to offer an Employee Assistance Programme (EAP) which gives employees access to a confidential 24/7 helpline.
 EAP counsellors will assist employees with any problems they have without them having to approach either their employer or the health service.